skjolber/sesseltjonna-csv/README.md

 [Apache 2.0]

 # History
+ - [1.0.6]: Fix issue with using bi- and triconsumers at the same time.
- - [1.0.5]: Bug fixes and minor refactorings
+ - 1.0.5: Bug fixes and minor refactorings
  - 1.0.4: Intermediate processor support.
  - 1.0.3: Support for skipping comment lines.
  - 1.0.2: Support for custom quote and escape characters.